magomimmo/modern-cljs/doc/tutorial-19.md

 ones to be configured and managed by the `lein-cljsbuild` plugin.

-That said, I would still have expected to see the `lein-cljsbuild` pluging to be used for configuring and managing the CLJS unit testing code, but none of the cited `shoreleave` lib contains any unit tests.
+That said, I would still have expected to see the `lein-cljsbuild` plugin to be used for configuring and managing the CLJS unit testing code, but none of the cited `shoreleave` lib contains any unit tests.
 Considering that the `shoreleave` libs have been published when the `clojurescript.test` lib was still in the [Chas Emerick's][16]